Euclid Q1: PHZ catalogs#

 plt.xlim(1.25, 1.85)

-Let’s cut out a very small patch of the MER image to see what this galaxy looks like
+Let’s cut out a very small patch of the MER image to see what this galaxy looks like.
+Remember that we sorted the table above, so can reuse the same index to pick up the coordinates for the galaxy.
+Otherwise we could filter on the object ID.

 ## How large do you want the image cutout to be?

-## Plot a quick simple plot to show the cutout on the galaxy
+Plot to show the cutout on the galaxy

 Save the data locally if you have not already done so, in order to upload to IRSA viewer.